 Keep in mind; there is strength in numbers.
 If there are some people with similar complaints, you can go en masse or have the board do it.

-If you feel the developer or construction company are not acting by the regulations (e.g., outside of the legal hours or not taking the proper precautions), there are several actions you can take.
-Assuming you have tried to be cordial by calling the developer and contractor, the city has a lot of resources, including easy-to-file forms that are found online and below.
+If you feel the developer or construction company is not acting by the regulations (e.g., outside of the legal hours or not taking the proper precautions), there are several actions you can take.
+Assuming you have tried to be cordial by calling the developer and contractor, the city has a lot of resources, including easy-to-fill forms that are found online and below.

-- Construction before or after hours Complaint Form
+- Construction before or after hours Complaint: Get Form

 While there are certain inconveniences, you may have to live with; others are apparently out of bounds.
 This guide can help you if the developer is working outside the limits.
 And creating construction noise.